Endtroducing.....: Critical reception

 Endtroducing received critical acclaim.
-Alternative Press praised the album as "an undeniable hip-hop masterpiece" showing "DJ Shadow remembers that sampling is an art form", while Q described it as "a cinematically broad spectrum so deftly layered that the sampling-is-stealing argument falls flat".
-David Bennun from The Guardian said the record was "not only one of the most daring and original albums of recent times, but also one of the loveliest", and in a separate review for Melody Maker, he wrote: "I am, I confess, totally confounded by it.
+Alternative Press praised the album as "an undeniable hip-hop masterpiece" showing "DJ Shadow remembers that sampling is an art form", while Q reviewer Martin Aston described it as "a cinematically broad spectrum so deftly layered that the sampling-is-stealing argument falls flat".
+David Bennun from The Guardian said the record was "not only one of the most daring and original albums of recent times, but also one of the loveliest", and in Melody Maker, he wrote: "I am, I confess, totally confounded by it.
 I hear a lot of good records, but very few impossible ones...
 You need this record.
 You are incomplete without it."
 Robert Christgau commented in Playboy that Endtroducing consists of "not so much songs as compositions", and also claimed that while listeners unfamiliar with the album's style of music would not find its tracks as powerful, "they are so rich and eclectic, and spun out with such a sense of flow, that this album establishes the kind of convincing aural reality other British techno experimenters only fantasize about."
 Author and rock critic Greil Marcus penned a glowing review of the album in Artforum, where he called it "absolutely modern – which is to say ambient-dreamy and techno-abstract" and "quite brilliant throughout".

 Entertainment Weekly critic Jon Wiederhorn likened Endtroducing to "a surreal film soundtrack on which jazz, classical, and jungle fragments are artfully blended with turntable tricks and dialogue snippets" and said that it "takes hip-hop into the next dimension."
 Tony Green of JazzTimes commended DJ Shadow's "unerring ear for motif and texture", and Simon Williams of NME called him "both slyly knowing and brilliantly naive, fusing the dramatic and the deranged to his own sweet end."
 Spin's Sia Michel said that the album "practically folds you into its symphonic fantasia, the coming-of-age story of a 24-year-old bunk-bed dreamer."
 Rolling Stone journalist Jason Fine found that while Endtroducing occasionally lapses into less interesting "moody atmospherics", "even in the record's mellowest moments, Shadow's allegiance to the hard beats of hip-hop saves him".

 Endtroducing appeared in numerous publications' lists of the best albums of 1996.
 The album topped year-end lists by Muzik and OOR, and placed second in Melody Maker's.
 It was voted fourth place in The Village Voice's Pazz & Jop critics' poll for 1996.
 Robert Christgau, the poll's creator, named Endtroducing the best album of the year.
 The album also ranked in the top ten of year-end lists by The Face, the Los Angeles Times, Mojo, NME, and Vox.